Outline for this course- RH124

 5.Manage priority of Linux processes

-Influence the relative priorities at which Linux processes run.
 6.Control access to files with access control lists (ACL) Manage file security using POSIX access control lists.

 7.Manage SELinux security